ValentinTT/gone/README.md

 ## Why I did this project?

-The reason why I create this project is to learn about go.
-I think this cli project is small enough to focus in the basic of the language before diving into backend development.
+The reason why I create this project is to learn golang.
+I think this cli project is small enough to focus on the basics of the language before diving into backend development.

 ## Author